GiuleXje/Asynchronous-Web-Sever/README.md

 After transmitting a file, according to the HTTP protocol, the connection is closed.

-### Details and recommendations for the implementation
+### Details about the implementation

-- Implementing the assignment requires having a state machine for each connection, which you periodically query and update as the transfer proceeds.
+- Implementation requires having a state machine for each connection, which you periodically query and update as the transfer proceeds.
 Check the `connection_state` data structure defined in the [assignment header](./skel/awh.h).
 - Find the `connection` data structure defined in the [assignment header](./skel/awh.h).
 This can be used to keep track of an open connection.